Otto Jaekel: Biography

 Jaekel was born in Neusalz (Nowa Sól), Prussian Silesia, the son of a builder and the youngest of seven children.
 He studied at the Ritterakademie in Liegnitz (Legnica).
 After graduating in 1883, he came to study geology and paleontology under Ferdinand Roemer in Breslau (Wrocław) until 1885.
 Karl von Zittel awarded a PhD to Jaekel in Munich in 1886.
 Between 1887 and 1889, Jaekel was an assistant of E.W.
 Benecke at the Geologisch-Paläontologisches Institut in Straßburg, where he received his Habilitation.

-He worked at the Friedrich-Wilhelms-Universität Berlin and at the Geologisch-Paläontologisches Museum (a combined post) from 1894.
-Jaekel was considered as an ordinary professor of geology at the University of Vienna in 1903, but this was blocked by intrigue.
+He worked at the Friedrich-Wilhelms-Universität Berlin and at the Geologisch-Paläontologisches Museum (a combined post) from 1891.
+Jaekel was considered as an ordinary professor of geology at the University of Vienna in 1903, but this was blocked by intrigue; however, he was made an extraordinary professor in Berlin a year later.
 Between 1906 and 1928, Jaekel was a professor at the University of Greifswald, where he founded the German Paleontological Society in 1912.

 After his retirement in Greifswald, Otto Jaekel accepted a position at Sun Yat-sen University in Guangzhou in 1928.
 He died after a short and unexpected illness in the German Hospital in Beijing.